Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Pay employees fairly as agreed
 	- Provide a sage working environment
 	- Not seriously damage and employees reputation or humiliate them

+## Awards:
+- A type of employment contract that set the minimum wage and working condition for a certain ind